OpenEnergyPlatform/ontology/CONTRIBUTING.md

 Describe shortly what the branch is about.
 Avoid long and short descriptive names for branches, 2-4 words are optimal.

 Other hints:
-- Separate words with `-` (minus))
+- Separate words with `-` (minus)
-- Do not put a name to the branch name
+- Do not put your name to the branch name, it's a collaborative project
 - Avoid using numbers only
 - Branch names should be precise and informative
 - Avoid using capital letters

-Examples of branch names : `feature-11-solving-duplicate-problems` or `feature-43-add-new-ontology-class`
+Examples of branch names : `feature-43-add-new-ontology-class` or `feature-711-branch-naming-convention`

 🔷 Commit messages